adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

         }
 ````

-When messages are recieved by the bot, they are inspected in `PrepareAsync()` to see if they match one of the navigation commands.
+When messages are received by the bot, they are inspected in `PrepareAsync()` to see if they match one of the navigation commands.

 ````C#
         protected override async Task<string> PrepareAsync(IActivity activity, CancellationToken token)